 - Useful for identifying underlying motor abnormalities in patients with dysphagia

-- Endoscopy; (rigid or flexible, with the former requiring general anaesthesia) with diverticulostomy and myotomy
+- Endoscopy; (rigid or flexible, with the former requiring general anesthesia) with diverticulostomy and myotomy

 - Open surgery